 To understand how, I will look at three sets of questions:

-1: Should I deploy open networking or go with a vertically integrated vendor when it comes time to upgrade, expand, migrate or consolidate my data center and to support SDDC?
+Question 1: Should I deploy open networking or go with a vertically integrated vendor when it comes time to upgrade, expand, migrate, or consolidate my data center and to support SDDC?
 How much risk is there in open networking, and what is the support model?

-2: Do I want my leaf-and-spine physical network to be deployed as a software-defined network (SDN) fabric, or am I comfortable with box-by-box configuration, operations and troubleshooting?
+Question 2: Do I want my leaf-and-spine physical network to be deployed as a software-defined network (SDN) fabric, or am I comfortable with box-by-box configuration, operations, and troubleshooting?
 Is the cost and complexity of deploying SDN worth the effort?
 What are the various approaches?